rychrr/linters/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank [Bobson](https://github.com/KALUNGI-J-BOBSON) and [Clinton](https://github.com/clin2on3mun) for their support and guidiance during the project building.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->
 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Developers :
+> Developers
 - **[Developer]**
   - [Ejike Richard]
 - **[Experience]**

- - [John Peters]
+ - [3 years]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

-## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.

-_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>